vulekamali/treasury-ckan/README.md

 # Only allow iframing from vulekamali proper and ckan itself
 add_header Content-Security-Policy 'frame-ancestors \'self\' https://vulekamali.gov.za;';
+# The X-Frame-Options header indicates whether a browser should be allowed
+# to render a page within a frame or iframe.
+# "Content-Security-Policy: frame-ancestors" obsoletes X-Frame-Options which means
+# X-Frame-Options SHOULD be ignored by browsers supporting frame-ancestors.
+add_header X-Frame-Options SAMEORIGIN;

+By setting both, IE can be blocked from clickjacking but won't show embedded PDFs, but supporting browsers will show embedded PDFs and be protected from clickjacking as long as vulekamali.gov.za doesn't enable that.

 # MIME type sniffing security protection
 #	There are very few edge cases where you wouldn't want this enabled.